oracle-livelabs/security/blockchain-table-new/blockchain-tables/blockchain-tables.md

 > CERTIFICATE_GUID : <RANDOM_GUID> ```

-#### Example: Sign a Row Using Key Column Parameters and privatekey file stored in a wallet
+#### Example: Sign a Row Using Key Column Parameters and private key stored in a wallet
 To sign a specific row in the `bank_ledger_bt` table using key columns.
-The command access the wallet to retrieve privatekey and generate signature.
-If the wallet_password is not provided, it will be prompted to enter the password:
+The command accesses the wallet to retrieve the private key and generate a signature.
+If the wallet_password is not provided, you will be prompted to enter the password:
 ```
 <copy>